Technically speaking, a urinary tract infection (UTI) is an infection by microbial organisms (usually bacteria) of any part of the urinary tract.

 Symptoms and Identification

+UTI symptoms in dogs and cats can vary.
 Dogs and cats with UTIs will typically urinate small volumes frequently.
 Smelly, cloudy, or bloody urine may be appreciated.
 Straining to urinate (squatting or heading to the litterbox frequently) is considered good evidence of the pain or irritation typical of infected bladders and urethra.

 Definitive diagnosis of UTIs are achieved via urinalysis and a "culture and sensitivity," a test that determines the kind of bacteria growing in the urine as well as the antibiotics it's susceptible to.